Effective Date: 17 February 2020

 You have the right to not share your personal data with us, in which case you will not be able to sign up to use our Services.

-- We use your personal data for our legitimate business purposes including to fulfil our obligations as a data processor such as
+We use your personal data for our legitimate business purposes including to fulfil our obligations as a data processor such as:

 As a data controller, we use your information

-To the extent it is necessary for these third-party service providers to complete their contractual obligations to us, these third parties (sub-processors) may have access to or process your personally identifiable information.
-Such processing will always be done under a written processing agreement containing appropriate safeguards to protect your personally identifiable information, including obligations of security and that the processors are limited to using the information the purpose for which it was provided and on our instructions.
+To the extent it is necessary for these third-party service providers and solutions partners to complete their contractual obligations to us, these third parties may have access to or process your personal data.
+Such processing will always be done under a written processing agreement containing appropriate safeguards to protect your personal data, including obligations of security and that the processors are limited to using the information the purpose for which it was provided and on our instructions.